very-good-science/data-hazards/site/contents/hazards/danger-of-misuse.md

-# Hazard: Danger of Misuse
+# Hazard: Danger Of Misuse

 ```{image} ../../images/hazards/misuse.png
 :alt: A red diamond shaped outline (like a warning sign) with a hammer raised above a screw in the middle.